 On this page:

 If you consented to receive your 2019 W-2 electronically, it is now available on WINGS Express.
 Just login to your account and go to the Employee tab.
 Click on Tax Forms and enter your login information.
-Click on W-2 Year End Earnings Statement and select the year.
+Log into your account and select Employee Tab.
+Select Tax Forms and enter your login information.
+Select W-2 Year End Earnings Statement and choose the calendar year.
 Your W-2 will be displayed.
 There is a link in the lower left corner to print your W-2.
 You may print as many copies as you need.
 This form is acceptable to all taxing municipalities.

 Paper copies will be mailed by January 31, 2020.

 When you file this year’s return, you may be prompted to show proof of health insurance coverage.
 In most cases, it’s as simple as checking a box.
 However, in some instances, you may need to show proof of coverage.
 Originally, the Affordable Care Act required employers to provide Form 1095 to employees for proof of coverage in 2019.
-Information about the 2019 Form 1095 will be forthcoming.
-We would like to offer some ideas of some alternative documentation.
+Information about the 2019 Form 1095 is available by contacting Human Resources.
 Your W-2 lists employee contributions for health care coverage in Box 14.
 Employer provided health care costs are also listed in Box 12, code DD.
 Your last pay stub for the year also shows health insurance information or your health insurance card is also proof of coverage.

 Earned Income Credit (EIC)

 You may be able to take the EIC for 2019 if your adjusted gross income (AGI) is less than a certain amount.
 The amount of the credit is based on income and family size.
 Workers without children could qualify for a smaller credit.
 You and any qualifying children must have valid Social Security Numbers (SSNs).

 You cannot take the EIC if your investment income is more than the specified amount for 2019 or if income is earned for services provided while you were an inmate at a penal institution.